Eesti keeles

 4. Agreement on Co-operation in the Field of Tourism (came into force 15.02.1996);

-5. Agreement Concerning the Mutual Abolition of Visa Requirements for Holders of Diplomatic Passports (came into force 14.02.1997);
+5. Agreement Concerning the Mutual Abolition of Visa Requirements for Holders of Diplomatic Passports (came into force 14.02.1997, changed on 26.09.2008);

 6. Agreement regarding Mutual Assistance between Customs Administrations (came into force 06.12.1998);